Charles L. Littel

 Charles L. Littel (c.
 1886 – March 3, 1966) was an American educator, college founder, and college president.
 He founded the Junior College of Bergen County in 1933 and served as its president.
 He was also a founder and president of Centralia Junior College and helped found the Hoquiam Junior College and the Yakima Valley College.

 Early life and education

 Littel was born in Bertrand, Nebraska around 1886.
 He graduated from Bertrand High School.

-He enrolled in the University of Nebraska but stopped his studies several times twice for positions as a principal.
+He enrolled in the University of Nebraska but stopped his studies several times for positions as a principal.
 He returned to the university in 1910 and planned on graduating in December 1911; however, he left school again in the fall semester to pursue an opportunity with the Lincoln Academy.
 He earned a B.A. from the University of Nebraska in 1912.

 He received an M.A. from Stanford University in 1926.
 In 1936, he received an Ed.D. at New York University.